jpablo2002/Your-Study-Space/README.md

 Hosted at: https://your-study-space.netlify.app/

 ## Upcoming
-While the absolutely essential is fully operating, more great features that will be implemented in the future include: selecting different Pomodoro studying patterns, changing your study home screen, and more!
+While the absolutely essential is fully operating, more great features that will be implemented in the future include: creating study rooms with friends, selecting different Pomodoro studying patterns, changing your study home screen, and more!